wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-content-search/includes/4-manage-ediscovery-cases.md

  -  eDiscovery hold is available for all Exchange deployments, whether you're using Exchange Standard or Enterprise, Registered Education Savings Plans, Exchange Online Plan 1 licenses, or Exchange Online Plan 2 licenses.
  -  If you need to use eDiscovery hold searches to search for content and to place content on-hold, you must license the In-place hold feature.
 In-place hold is an Enterprise feature in Exchange Server.
 For Exchange Online, it requires an Exchange Online Plan 2 license.
  -  In Exchange Server, the resources that In-Place eDiscovery uses are controlled with throttling policies.
-In the following list you can see some of the relevant default settings:
+Some of the relevant default settings are identified in the following chart:

 :::row:::
   :::column:::